akamai/edgeworkers-examples/edgeworkers/examples/respond-from-edgeworkers/responseprovider/redirect-liquidator/readme.md

 # RedirectLiquidator
+A performance focussed EdgeWorker.
 Silently chase `301/302` redirects and transform them into a single `200` response at the Edge.

 The benifits of this approach are
 * No redirect